What type of candidate should apply to ExceleRate Tutoring Corps?

 What type of time commitment is ExceleRate Tutoring Corps?

 This is a year-long commitment.
-ExceleRate tutors will begin training in early August of 2017 and will work through June of 2018.
+ExceleRate tutors will begin training in late summer and will work through June.
 Given the need to ensure consistency for our scholars it is imperative that tutors are committed to working full time for the entire academic year.
 On a daily basis, this is equivalent to a full time job.
 Tutors will be very busy not just with instruction during the day, but similar to teachers, tutors will need to work in the evenings and weekends to plan and practice instruction.
 This really is a job of passion, you must believe and love what you do and understand the importance of successfully providing the scholars quality instruction.
 It will be hard work but it will be worth it in the end.

 What subjects do ExceleRate tutors teach?